risk-first/website/Boundary-Risk.md

 As shown in the above diagram, [Boundary Risk](Boundary-Risk) is the risk we face due to _commitments_ around dependencies and the limitations they place on our ability to change.
 To illustrate, lets consider two examples:

 - Although I eat cereals for breakfast, I don't have [Boundary Risk](Boundary-Risk) on them.
 If the supermarket runs out of cereals when I go, I can just buy some other food and eat that.
 - However, the hot water system in my house uses gas.
-If that's not available, I can't just switch to using oil or solar until it's available again.
-Luckily, [Boundary Risk](Boundary-Risk) is low because the supply of gas is plentiful, and seems like it will stay that way.
+If that's not available, I can't just switch to using oil or solar without cost.
+This is [Boundary Risk](Boundary-Risk), but it's low because the supply of gas is plentiful and seems like it will stay that way.

-In this second example, the [Boundary Risk](Boundary-Risk) is created because of the need to commitment to gas over other options that were available.

 In terms of the [Risk Landscape](Risk-Landscape), [Boundary Risk](Boundary-Risk) is exactly as it says:  a _boundary_, _wall_ or other kind of obstacle in your way to making a move you want to make. <!-- tweet-end -->  This changes the nature of the [Risk Landscape](Glossary#risk-landscape), and introduces a maze-like component to it.
-It also means that we have to make _decisions_ about which way to go, knowing that our future paths are constrained by the decisions we make.
+It also means that we have to make _commitments_ about which way to go, knowing that our future paths are constrained by the decisions we make.

-As we discussed in [Complexity Risk](Complexity-Risk), there is always the chance we end up at a [Dead End](Complexity-Risk#dead-end-risk), and we've done work that we need to throw away.
+As we discussed in [Complexity Risk](Complexity-Risk), there is always the chance we end up at a [Dead End](Complexity-Risk#dead-end-risk), having done work that we need to throw away.
 In this case, we'll have to head back and make a different decision.

 ## In Software Development